 Ideas on how to navigate discussions about difference in the classroom

-- Kathryn Sorrells (Communication Chair) developed an Intercultural Praxis model as a tool for navigating the complexities of cultural differences and power differences in intercultural situations.
-This can help students critically reflect on their positionality and cultural frames building their capacity in addressing issues of difference and power.
-Learning Activity for Navigating Difficult Dialogues
+- Kathryn Sorrells (Communications Department Chair) developed an Intercultural Praxis model as a tool for navigating the complexities of cultural differences and power differences in intercultural situations.
+This can help students critically reflect on their positionality and cultural frames building their capacity in addressing issues of difference and power (Learning Activity for Navigating Difficult Dialogues).

-- CSUN's former Chief Diversity Officer, Raji Rhys invited Faculty Development to co-create this 5.5 tips on how to turn Challenging Classroom Discussions into a Tool to Accelerate Learning.
+- How to turn Challenging Classroom Discussions into a Tool to Accelerate Learning

 Who else at CSUN can help faculty learn these skills?